depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 <br />
 # 5 MCTS & RL
-  **Motivation**: Up to this point, we have learned a lot about how games can be solved and how Reinforcement Learning works on a foundational level.
-Before we jump into the paper, one last foray contrasting and unifying the games vs. learning perspective is worthwhile for understanding the domain more fully.
-In particular, we will focus on a paper from Vodopivec et al. After completing this section, you should have an understanding of what research directions in this field are mostly harvested and which have miles of green field ahead.
+  **Motivation**: Up to this point, we have learned a lot about how games can be solved and how reinforcement learning works on a foundational level.
+Before we jump into the paper, one last foray contrasting and unifying the games vs learning perspective is worthwhile for understanding the domain more fully.
+In particular, we will focus on a paper from Vodopivec et al. After completing this section, you should have an understanding of what research directions in this field have been thoroughly explored and which still have open directions.

   **Topics**:
-  1. Integrating MCTS and RL.
+  1. Integrating MCTS and reinforcement learning.

   **Required Reading**:
   1. Vodopivec:
     1. Section 3.1-3.4: Connection between MCTS and RL.